Robert M. Ricketts

-Dr. Robert M. Ricketts (May 5, 1920 – June 17, 2003) was an American orthodontist known for many contributions in the field of orthodontics.
+Robert Murray Ricketts (May 5, 1920 – June 17, 2003) was an American orthodontist known for many contributions in the field of orthodontics.
 Most important contributions were related to his development of Ricketts' Cephalometric Analysis and an .018-inch slot in an orthodontic bracket.
 His research focused on the growth and structural variation of the face and jaws.

 Life

 Ricketts was born in Kokomo, Indiana into a poor family.
 In his early childhood years, his family's farming business was devastated by the Great Depression of the 1920s.
 After high school, he worked as a laborer in a steel mill factory and a radio factory for one year.
 He obtained his dental degree from Indiana University School of Dentistry in 1945.
 He then joined the U.S. Navy as a dentist for two years and eventually went to the University of Illinois to study orthodontics under Dr. Allan G. Brodie.
 He obtained his master's degree in 1947.

 He was a professor at many universities in the world, including Loma Linda University, University of Illinois at Chicago, University of Southern California.
 During his lifetime, he was member of 17 professional societies and gave over 100 lectures all over the world about orthodontics.
 In 1981, he founded the American Institute for Bioprogressive Education.

 He retired at the age of 72 and moved to Scottsdale, Arizona in 1992.
 He died at the age of 83 in 2003.
 Ricketts was married twice and was survived by four children: Robin, Gale, Craig, and Anastar.